PowerCommands/KubernetesTutorials/Docs/Preparations.md

 "AutoRun"="c:\\\"Program Files\"\\k8s\\alias.cmd"
 ```
 ## Use PowerCommands
-You can use PowerCommands tool as your command-line environment instead of build in **cmd** or **powershell**, just open the VS solution [PowerCommandsClient](PowerCommandsClient) within this repo, set the PoserCommandsConsole project as startup project, hit [F5] and start typing your kubectl commands using the alias k (no need for the cmd and *.reg file configuration).
+You can use PowerCommands tool as your command-line environment instead of build in **cmd** or **powershell**, just open the VS solution [Power Kubernetes client](../PowerKubernetesClient/) within this repo, set the PoserCommandsConsole project as startup project, hit [F5] and start typing your kubectl commands using the alias k (no need for the cmd and *.reg file configuration).

 There could be some limitations if some interactions is required for instance login to a kubernetes environment with a password, the power command just passes through what you type to the kubectl.exe that was installed with Docker Desktop.

-The PowerCommands also includes automation functionality to publish the tutorials automatically, applying the files from [src](src/) folder using the sort order of the file names.
-You could also startup the Kubernetes Dashboard or the ArgoCD Administration UI with decoding of the initial ArgoCD admin password that otherwise could be a bit tricky.
+For the Tanzu Kubernetes Kluster **kubectl** console application developed by VMware you need to first login using a standard cmd console or powershell, once you done that, leave that window open.
+Then you can run your [Power Kubernetes client](../PowerKubernetesClient/) as a logged in user.

+## Why use Power Kubernetes Client?
+The [Power Kubernetes client](../PowerKubernetesClient/) adds simplification of some kubectl commands and automation functionality to run a bunch of kubernetes manifest and special batch commands that you may need after the kubernetes part is done, like starting a proxy, port forwarding, open a browser and that kind if stuff.
+You have all the code in this repo so you can add your own commands easily just take a look at the existing one and start building your own.

 ## Visual Code
 https://code.visualstudio.com/download